GOItPadma/LULC_Mapping/README.md

 ## Mapping Urban Heterogeneous Landscapes using ML Algorithms in Google Earth Engine

-This javascript Google Earth Engine code is part of our research <b>Evaluating machine learning algorithms for classifying urban heterogeneous landscapes using GEE</b> published as a Book Chapter.
+This Google Earth Engine code (javascript-based) is part of our research <b>Evaluating machine learning algorithms for classifying urban heterogeneous landscapes using GEE</b> published as a Book Chapter.

 <a href="https://code.earthengine.google.com/
 0e9ec3f72308aaf933db1d42ff00ad29?noload¼true">Click Here to open the code in Google Earth Engine </a>